vladsector/CanvasOnWallpaper/README.md

 > **Note**: When you first launch the app, you will see a black screen on background.
 This is normal.

-An innovative Android application that transforms your home screen into a dynamic canvas by streaming official Spotify Canvas video loops in real-time.

 ---

 ## Getting Started